 Every story that appears in a magazine needs to be checked for accuracy.
 This is where a fact checker comes in.

 Photo editors oversee all the photography that appears in a magazine.
-Although most photo editors don't actually take the pictures—their job is primarily to hire other photographers to do that—it's up to them to ensure that the right images appear on the pages.
+Most photo editors don't actually take the pictures.
+Their job is to hire other photographers to snap pictures, and then ensure that the right images appear on the pages.

+In order to be able to afford to produce well-written articles and beautiful photo spreads, magazines have to sell and produce advertisements that are featured in the magazine.

 There are many different roles in advertising that contribute to the success of a major magazine.
-In order to be able to afford to produce well-written articles and beautiful photo spreads, magazines have to sell and produce advertisements that are featured in the magazine in order to generate revenue.

-Major magazines usually have an in-house advertising department that handles all ad accounts and ad copy and oversees the final run of advertisements.
-You can aspire to work as an advertising director, account manager, copywriter, or copy chief depending on your prior experience.
+Most magazines have an in-house advertising department that handles all ad accounts and ad copy, and oversees the final run of advertisements.
+Within the advertising department, there are several jobs, including account manager, copywriter, and copy chief.

 There also are great opportunities for graphic design professionals in magazine advertising departments since many ads are produced by the magazine and not by the advertising clients.

-After the magazine is produced, a lot of work also goes into ensuring that the magazine's intended audience knows the magazine exists.
-A concerted effort is put into public relations, special events, the production of promotional materials, and creating social media buzz.
-All of this is done to reinforce branding and sell copies of the magazine.
-On every magazine's masthead, you will find staff titles such as marketing director, marketing manager, social media manager, and marketing intern.
+After the magazine is produced, work goes into ensuring that the magazine's intended audience knows it exists.
+A concerted effort is put into various marketing activities, such as public relations, special events, the production of promotional materials, and creating social media buzz.
+All of this is done to reinforce branding and sell copies of the magazine and the ad space within it.